Alexander C. Karp Sells 638,629 Shares of Palantir Technologies Inc. (NYSE:PLTR) Stock

-Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the firm’s stock in a transaction that occurred on Thursday, July 8th.
-The stock was sold at an average price of $22.96, for a total transaction of $14,662,921.84.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the company’s stock in a transaction that occurred on Tuesday, July 6th.
+The shares were sold at an average price of $24.76, for a total value of $15,812,454.04.
+Following the transaction, the insider now directly owns 97,692 shares in the company, valued at approximately $2,418,853.92.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

-Several institutional investors have recently modified their holdings of the company.
-Pinnacle Associates Ltd. lifted its stake in shares of Palantir Technologies by 2.1% in the first quarter.
-Pinnacle Associates Ltd. now owns 26,165 shares of the company’s stock worth $609,000 after buying an additional 545 shares during the last quarter.
-Kathmere Capital Management LLC increased its position in Palantir Technologies by 133.3% during the fourth quarter.
-Kathmere Capital Management LLC now owns 1,050 shares of the company’s stock worth $25,000 after acquiring an additional 600 shares during the period.
-Vanguard Capital Wealth Advisors increased its position in Palantir Technologies by 5.5% during the first quarter.
-Vanguard Capital Wealth Advisors now owns 11,600 shares of the company’s stock worth $266,000 after acquiring an additional 600 shares during the period.
-First Pacific Advisors LP increased its position in Palantir Technologies by 14.5% during the first quarter.
-First Pacific Advisors LP now owns 5,000 shares of the company’s stock worth $116,000 after acquiring an additional 635 shares during the period.
-Finally, PARK CIRCLE Co increased its position in Palantir Technologies by 140.0% during the fourth quarter.
-PARK CIRCLE Co now owns 1,200 shares of the company’s stock worth $28,000 after acquiring an additional 700 shares during the period.
-Institutional investors and hedge funds own 15.34% of the company’s stock.
+Palantir Technologies (NYSE:PLTR) last issued its quarterly earnings data on Tuesday, May 11th.
+The company reported $0.04 EPS for the quarter, meeting the consensus estimate of $0.04.
+The business had revenue of $341.20 million for the quarter, compared to analysts’ expectations of $332.22 million.
+The company’s revenue was up 48.8% on a year-over-year basis.
+Research analysts forecast that Palantir Technologies Inc. will post 0.08 earnings per share for the current fiscal year.

-PLTR has been the subject of several research reports.
-Zacks Investment Research cut shares of Palantir Technologies from a “hold” rating to a “sell” rating in a report on Friday, May 14th.
-Royal Bank of Canada reduced their target price on shares of Palantir Technologies from $27.00 to $20.00 and set a “sector perform” rating for the company in a research note on Wednesday, May 12th.
-Credit Suisse Group started coverage on shares of Palantir Technologies in a research note on Tuesday, March 16th.
-They issued an “underperform” rating and a $20.00 target price for the company.
-Jefferies Financial Group reduced their target price on shares of Palantir Technologies from $40.00 to $28.00 and set a “buy” rating for the company in a research note on Wednesday, May 12th.
-They noted that the move was a valuation call.
-Finally, Wolfe Research reduced their target price on shares of Palantir Technologies from $23.00 to $20.00 and set a “market perform” rating for the company in a research note on Wednesday, May 12th.
-They noted that the move was a valuation call.
-Five investment analysts have rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average price target of $21.44.
+Hedge funds have recently modified their holdings of the stock. tru Independence LLC purchased a new position in Palantir Technologies in the 4th quarter worth $23,550,000.
+Kathmere Capital Management LLC raised its stake in shares of Palantir Technologies by 133.3% during the 4th quarter.
+Kathmere Capital Management LLC now owns 1,050 shares of the company’s stock valued at $25,000 after buying an additional 600 shares during the last quarter.
+Benjamin F. Edwards & Company Inc. raised its stake in shares of Palantir Technologies by 442.5% during the 4th quarter.
+Benjamin F. Edwards & Company Inc. now owns 1,085 shares of the company’s stock valued at $26,000 after buying an additional 885 shares during the last quarter.
+Toth Financial Advisory Corp purchased a new position in shares of Palantir Technologies during the 1st quarter valued at about $26,000.
+Finally, Northern Oak Wealth Management Inc. purchased a new position in shares of Palantir Technologies during the 1st quarter valued at about $26,000.
+Institutional investors own 15.34% of the company’s stock.

 Palantir Technologies Company Profile